kinectron/kinectron/memory-bank/activeContext.md

   2. Implement color mapping based on depth values
   3. Add detailed depth statistics and analysis tools

-- Focusing on completing all stream types before moving to additional features
+- Focusing on resolving data integrity issues before moving to visualization improvements
 - Prioritizing performance and reliability in the streaming pipeline